-Vincent Van Great and his Ninja Sauce backing band return to their neighborhood roughly six months after playing our stage at Bay View Bash.
-While the conditions outside are drastically different, you can expect the same caliber performance from the inimitable singer, rapper, producer, and virtuoso.
+The inimitable Zed Kenzo will return to their neighborhood roughly six months after playing our stage at Bay View Bash.
+While the conditions outside will be drastically different this time around, you can expect the same sort of unforgettable performance from the unstoppable Milwaukee rapper.
+Zed performs at 4:45 p.m.

 As always, local treasure Chris Schulist will DJ between acts.

 As if the stacked cast of musicians isn’t enticing enough, Burnhearts will serve rare and limited beers from Central Waters Brewery and Bell’s Brewery.
 If beer isn’t your thing, Mitten Fest will also have an array of other alcoholic options, including its famous Korbel Brandyland Old Fashioned (a brandy old fashioned mix that’s house-aged in bourbon barrels with Bittercube Bitters), Korbel Ginger Brandy Toddy, Tito’s Handmade Vodka Milk Punch, Valentine and Tullamore Dew Irish coffee (which is vegan).
 Burnhearts will also have beers on tap inside the bar, as well as its full selection of beer, liquor, and spirits for your enjoyment.

 Lager Of The Lakes